 Booming exports and jobs

-- New Zealand game studios hired 138 new developers in 2014/2015 and expect to hire over 100 new developers this year.
+- New Zealand game studios jobs grew 10% in the last year and NZ studios expect to hire over 100 new developers this year.

 - Only 15% of revenue came from contract work.
 The vast majority of income comes from making original games.
 This creative IP is generally owned by New Zealand studios, providing higher margins and more sustainable businesses than international service work.

 Figures from an independent survey of 41 New Zealand game studios as of 31 March 2018 conducted by Tim Thorpe Consulting for the NZGDA.